-If your modification is working the opposite way and it splits the pickup with the tone control pushed in.
-Solder the pickup wires to the top tab of the push-pull instead of the bottom.
+If the modification is working the opposite way and it splits the pickup with the tone control pushed in, solder the pickup wires to the top tab of the push-pull instead of the bottom.

 Push-pull pots can come with all kinds of switches attached to them.
 The one we used in this example is a DPDT switch, and it has the six tabs we see in the images.
 We only need the two tabs, though, so as long as your push-pull pot has two, you will be fine.

 As you can see, most of the variables don’t matter; it’s just a switch between the two connected wires from your humbucker and ground.
 Repeat the process for as many humbuckers as you have.

 Hopefully, we have cleared things up a little and shown you how you can coil split any humbucker on any guitar.
 If you’ve found this helpful, feel free to share this article on Facebook and Twitter.
 Always send in your questions.
 We enjoy answering them.
 For more articles on guitar electronics, visit humbuckersoup.com.